MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 **/api/holographic/mapmanager/status (GET)**

-Gets the status of the system, including which map, anchors, and spatial reconstruction database files that were last imported.
+Gets the status of the system, including which map, anchors, and spatial reconstruction database files were last imported.

 ## Mixed Reality Capture

 **/api/holographic/mrc/file (GET)**

 Downloads a mixed reality file from the device.
-Use op=stream query parameter for streaming.
+Use the op=stream query parameter for streaming.

 Parameters
 * filename : Name, hex64 encoded, of the video file to get